ZelScripts/ZelElectrumXInstall/README.md

 ***
 __NOTE:__ This process may take anywhere from 5 to 10 minutes, depending on your VPS HW specs.

-Once the script completes, it will list the current screens running in the background.
+Once the script completes, it will show the ZelCash ElectrumX Server running so you can verify that it has synced with the block chain.
+Take note of the block height displayed via the script or visit https://explorer.zel.cash/.
 ***
 Special thanks to **Goose-Tech** and the **ZelCash Team** for debugging and assistance.